 Hundreds of counter-protesters show up for KKK rally with less than a dozen attendees

-Hundreds of counter-protesters demonstrated against an estimated nine attendees of a planned rally by a Ku Klu Klan-affiliated group in Dayton, Ohio on Saturday, WHIO reports.
-Dayton Police Chief Richard Biehl told the CBS Dayton affiliate he was "very pleased" with security, noting that no one was arrested or injured.
+Hundreds of counter-protesters demonstrated against an estimated nine attendees of a planned rally by a Ku Klu Klan-affiliated group in Dayton, Ohio on Saturday, CBS affiliate WHIO reported.
+Dayton Police Chief Richard Biehl told the station he was "very pleased" with security, noting that no one was arrested or injured.

 More than 200 people attended an NAACP-sponsored "Love" event in downtown Dayton, city officials told WHIO.